vlitejs/vlite/docs/available-methods.md

 title: Available methods - vLitejs
-description: The framework includes multiple methods to controls the video such as play, pause, seekTo, getInstance, requestFullscreen, exitFullscreen and destroy
+description: vLitejs includes multiple methods to controls the video such as play, pause, seekTo, getInstance, requestFullscreen, exitFullscreen and destroy

-Each players instantiation return the player instance in parameter of the callback function __when the player is ready__ (Youtube and HTML5).
+Each video players instantiation return the player instance in parameter of the onReady function __when the player is ready__ (Youtube and HTML5).

-Below, the list of available methods to easily manipulate the player.
+Below, the list of available methods to easily manipulate the video player.

 ## `play`